tutorial-owner/hello-world/README.md

 wonder to the gulls that fly overhead.
 To the wingless a more interesting phenomenon is their dissimilarity in every particular except shape and size.

+His speaking voice, a gruff husky tenor, added to the impression of fractiousness he conveyed.
+There was a touch of paternal contempt in it, even toward people he liked—and there were men at New Haven who had hated his guts.